STEM Study Abroad Scholarships

 The Trinity College Dublin STEM Study Abroad Excellence Scholarship is awarded to a semester or year study abroad student who demonstrates academic excellence in their area of study and conveys how study abroad at Trinity will aid them in achieving their academic and personal goals.

-Applicants must apply to study abroad in the Faculty of Engineering, Maths and Sciences at Trinity College Dublin on a semester or academic year basis.
-They must be declared majors in a STEM subject at their home university and must enrol in a minimum of 15 ECTS in STEM modules at Trinity.
+· They must be declared majors in a STEM subject at their home university and must enrol in a minimum of 10 ECTS in STEM modules at Trinity.

 How to apply

-The personal statement must address the following: “Describe how your study abroad experience at Trinity College Dublin will impact your approach to studying STEM subjects in future”
+· How studying abroad at Trinity will impact your approach to studying STEM subjects in future

 Criteria for selection

 Students will be selected based on their academic performance to date at their home university.
 Performance in their major and minor subjects will be particularly relevant to their application, as will be the student’s personal statement.
 Applications which include personal statements of longer than 750 words, as well as incomplete applications, will not be considered.